« Visit Fantastic Pest Control

 Fungus gnats

 Adult fungus gnats look very much like tiny mosquitos.
 They have small, dark grey bodies, long legs, and clear wings.
 These insects are 2 to 8 mm in size.
-Fungus gnat larvae have long, transparent bodies and a black head.
+Fungus gnat larvae have long, transparent bodies and black heads.
 In terms of size, baby fungus gnats are around 3 mm long.

 Drain flies